-Governor Baker’s Office has requested the Massachusetts Department of Public Health (DPH) to work with local schools and programs of public health to assist local public health departments and staff in Massachuetts who are overwhelmed by the COVID-19 pandemic.
+In March 2020, Governor Baker’s Office requested the Massachusetts Department of Public Health (MDPH) work with schools and programs of public health to assist local public health departments in Massachusetts who have been strained by the COVID-19 pandemic.

 Priority Work Areas for Student Volunteers

-As of 3/25/2020, the three critical needs of the 351 local boards of health in Massachusetts are:
+As of October 2020, the two critical needs of the 351 local boards of health in Massachusetts are:

 - Communications to respond to COVID-19 questions, including phone banking, social media, and other health communications

 - Administrative support, including monitoring/posting social media, translating/interpreting information into multiple languages

 One of the early efforts of the APHVC was contact tracing and surveillance.
 Contact tracing is no longer being done by APHVC volunteers and is handled by the Community Tracing Collaborative.
 We are very proud of our volunteers in this effort during the surge of COVID-19.
 The APHVC and our volunteers were the first to stand up an organized effort to support this need in Massachusetts, supported by Harvard Catalyst resources.

 You will need to commit to a certain amount of time and training, and will be assigned to a local board of health.
 The APHVC will facilitate an introduction to your point person in the local board of health (LBOH), and you will also have a team lead from the APHVC to help you onboard and provide support in your new role.